 Ahead of SIHH 2014, Piaget, the leader of ultra-thin wristwatches, has done it again.
 With the creation of the Altiplano 900P 38mm, they have broken the record for the world’s thinnest watch.
 Paying homage to the brand’s historic ultra-thin 9P caliber, the 900P is in many ways as important today, as the 9P was back in 1957.

 Unlike virtually all other ultra-thin timepieces, the key to the record-breaking thinness (3.65 mm) is not what you might expect.
 It is not the result of paring an ultra-thin caliber with an ultra-thin case.
 Instead, it was achieved by combining the case and the movement.
 Quite simply, the caseback acts as the mainplate (as you can see in the diagram below).

 As of right now, Piaget has only officially revealed that it will be available in a 38 mm diameter 18K fully polished white gold case, with the darkened movement (as pictured).
-However, by SIHH (which starts January 20th, 2014) they told us they will reveal another model with a shinier, silver-colored movement.
+However, by SIHH (which starts January 20th, 2014) Piaget told Professional Watches they will reveal another model with a shinier, silver-colored movement.
 Additionally, we expect them to release more case materials, such as rose gold, or even titanium, however — we were not able to confirm this.